woojoo666/arcana-notes/notes8.md

 but for "writes", when you "write" to a direct output, aka a property, you are defining that property (the value is exactly what you give it, one-to-one)
 	but when you "write" to a scoped variable, you are inserting to that variable (the value is a set of all insertions, many to one)

+(note: later on, in the section "Scope and Insertion", I figure out that writing/inserting to a property is different from defining a property)

 one to many - reads
 many to one - writes